the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 Exuding the zen of someone who’s survived prod wars — and returned to refactor the entire stack.

+We can bake this into an LLM-as-a-Judge eval quite naturally, versus trying to search for "cool" words or Bob Ross quotes.
+(And yes, `happy little accidents` is off-limits here!)

 ### T5: Trust, or Whether the Agent Is Reliable

 Evaluating agent security deserves its own blog post, if not a full textbook treatment, but let's quickly discuss here.

-Indeed, you can absolutely bake in security related tests into evals, to make sure your agent is **trustworthy**.
+Cooking up security-related evals to make sure your agent is **trustworthy** is a great idea, and as fun as it sounds!

-This can be evals ensuring your agent obeys human review flags for sensitive or destructive tool calls, respects system boundaries and data privacy, and eschews toxic or biased wording.
+Such evals might ensure your agent obeys human review flags for sensitive or destructive tool calls, respects system boundaries and data privacy, and eschews toxic or biased wording.

 Think of it like _automated penetration testing_.